-The Handsome Lech is just as likely to be a skirt chaser, even if his shameless flirting is playful and kind of charming.
+The Handsome Lech is a skirt chaser even if his shameless flirting is playful and kind of charming.
 When the more negative parts of their personality become obvious (fear of commitment, irresponsibility, etc.) this will drive away potential suitors.
-Everyone else will merely not take him quite as seriously, because he's a good guy at heart.
+Everyone else will merely not take him seriously because he's a good guy at heart.

-Almost guaranteed to have luck with the one character (who is obviously attracted to him, if only in a Slap-Slap-Kiss way) willing to put up with these problems.
+These are almost guaranteed to have luck with the one character (who is attracted to him, if only in a Slap-Slap-Kiss way) willing to put up with these problems.
 If not, then Failure Is the Only Option.

-Genpou Saji from Ikki Tousen is a pure embodiment of this trope.
+Genpou Saji from Ikki Tousen.
 His introduction is groping Hakufu (which was also the first time they met and stole her magatama), sleeps with Ryoufu and uses this to turn her against Toutaku (and may have raped her, according to the Battle VixensMacekre manga), teases the Tsundere Ryoumou (who's in love with him) mercilessly, fingers a nurse when he's hospitalized, much to Ryoumou's anger, makes Ryuubi (who's the leader of another warrior group) almost cry by groping her Gag Boobs in Dragon Destiny, which was the first time they ever met...

 Gojyo from Saiyuki - with his long red hair and smooth talk come ons whenever the group stops anywhere populated.
 Always garnering severe upbraiding by Sanzo ("lecherous bastard"); or ridicule from Goku ("pervy kappa").